Top 20 Company Headshots Examples to Elevate Your Professional Image

 Board announcements

-NYC traffic realities mean we build buffer time into rush schedules.
+NYC traffic realities mean buffer time is built into rush schedules.
 If you need to be photographed at 1:00 PM, arriving at 12:45 PM helps.
-If the subway is not cooperating, we adjust.
+If the subway is not cooperating, adjustments are made.

 Rush fees apply for same-day delivery.
-We do not publish a full price sheet because scope varies, but expect the premium to reflect the pace.
-Fast decisions on background and styling, a tight shot list, and realistic expectations about what can be retouched in a few hours.
+The premium reflects the pace.
+Fast decisions on background and styling, a tight shot list, and realistic expectations about what can be retouched in a few hours are necessary.

 Next, let's look at how different departments and roles require tailored headshot styles.